JinnyViboonlarp/app-spacy-nlp-ner/README.md

 ### Test with docker

 cased
+- if there is container running at port 5000, stop it.
 - change the last line of annotate_all_transcripts.py to `annotate_input_mmif_files(uncased_choice = False)`
 ```
 $ docker build -t clams-spacy-nlp-cased -f Dockerfile-cased .